Bike Geometry Guide: Race vs Endurance vs Upright

 - Chasing every watt and KOM?
 Go race geometry.

 - Big days in the saddle, sportives, or mixed road conditions?
-Endurance geometry is your sweet spot.
+A Endurance geometry bike is your sweet spot.

 - Commuting, exploring, or casual fitness rides?
-Upright geometry keeps things comfortable and confident.
+A mroe relaxed, upright geometry keeps things comfortable and confident.

 Why A Bike Fit Matters

-Versatility meets endurance.
+Versatility meets endurance, which do you choose?
 Two bikes, two philosophies — but only one will truly match your riding style.
-Whether you're after all-terrain adaptability or long-distance performance, this guide breaks down the key differences to help you decide.
+Whether you're after all-terrain adaptability or long-distance performance, this guide on CGR vs ALLROAD breaks down the key differences to help you decide.

 Tyre Choice and Pressures for UK Gravel